 Our bodies are extremely efficient machines, so they consume very little energy to move around.
-If you want to burn a significant amount of calories, you’re gonna have to slog through long, boring cardio sessions on machines that I personally hate to use.
+If you want to burn a significant amount of calories, you’re gonna have to slog through long, boring cardio sessions on that incline treadmill that I personally hate to use.

 As an example, according to Harvard Medical a 125-pound person will burn 240 calories after running 5 miles in an hour.
 That’s as many calories as you’d get in a bottle of regular coke.